|

 Optimization typically involves searching for an optimal element in a huge complex structure of possible choices.

-A famous example of a combinatorial optimization problem is the maximum cut problem problem (MAX CUT), where one has to partition the vertices of a graph to maximize the number of the edges crossing the partition.
+A famous example of a combinatorial optimization problem is the max-cut problem, where one has to partition the vertices of a graph to maximize the number of the edges crossing the partition.

-MAX CUT belongs to the general class of polynomial optimization problems, where the objective is to minimize or maximize a real-valued polynomial over a set of vectors that satisfy a number polynomial constraints.
-Polynomial optimization in general is NP-hard.
+Max-cut belongs to the general class of polynomial optimization problems, where the objective is to minimize or maximize a real-valued polynomial over a set of vectors that satisfy a number polynomial constraints.

 Other examples of polynomial optimization problems are finding optimal classical strategies for a given nonlocal game, determining the chromatic number of a graph and computing the cut-norm of a matrix.